 d) be at least 18 years of age at course commencement

 Ikon has a range of admission pathways available to students of all circumstances and academic backgrounds.

 The admission pathways are categorised into four groups.
-Each Applicant Group is described in the Student Selection and Admissions Policy.
+Each Applicant Group is described in the Domestic Student Admissions Policy and Ikon Student Profile Table.
 You should choose the group most relevant to your circumstances and academic background.

 If you have any questions about the best applicant group for your circumstances, please contact a Course Advisor at:

 If you completed senior secondary school more than two years ago, and have not undertaken accredited VET or higher education study, you may gain entry to your course of interest in recognition of your work and life experience.
 This is called being a Work/Life Applicant.

 As part of the admission criteria, Work/Life Applicants are required to submit a written admission statement of 300 to 500 words outlining their reasons for wanting to study and addressing at least two of the following topic areas: